camperdave/MTGO2Decked/README.md

 ### **KNOWN BROKEN SETS AND CARDS**
-	*Promotional Cards (*Pending support by Decked Builder, I've done all I can*) *Duel Decks: Mirrodin Pure vs New Phyrexia (*Pending support by Decked Builder, I've done all I can*) *Cards with Commas in the names (working on this, hopefully forcing delimiter option works)
+	*Promotional Cards (*Pending support by Decked Builder, I've done all I can*) *Duel Decks: Mirrodin Pure vs New Phyrexia (*Pending support by Decked Builder, I've done all I can*) *Cards with Commas in the names (May be fixed, think I was the problem after all)

 ### What if it breaks